cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

    our study.
 * Irrelevant context in the queries is a major source of instability.
-Typically, \\( 96.23\\% – 99.94\\% \\) of the context is irrelevant, while responsible for \\( 78.3\\%\\) of the instability observed.
+Typically, \\( 96.23\\% – 99.94\\% \\) of the context is irrelevant, while being responsible for \\( 78.3\\%\\) of the instability observed.

-* Instability is a joint problem of the solver heuristic and the query property.
-Therefore, future work may benefit from a holistic approach that considers both sides.
+Last but not least, I would like to reiterate that instability is a joint problem of the solver heuristic and the query property.
+It might seem that I am placing a lot of blames in this blog post, but quantifying and localizing the causes are the preliminary steps to address the problem.
+I hope that the work we have done can help to improve the stability of SMT-based verification in the future.